 SAGPRC is committed to enhancing the student experience.
-By paying SA fees, students enjoy not only great oncampus events, but are also offered a wide-range of services that benefit their experience at GPRC.
+Students enjoy not only great on-campus events but are also offered a wide-range of services that benefit their experience at GPRC.
 Some of the SAGPRC programs and services offered to students are:

-- Hosting the SAGPRC Used - Textbook Sale each semester - Offering support for student grievances - Coordinating the SAGPRC Health and Dental Insurance Plan for students & their families - Facilitating campus events such as "Take A Brain Break Week" - Supporting student governance through the Executive Council and Students' Council - Operating multi-purpose student spaces, Howlers

-Lounge in Grande Prairie and Notley Square in Fairview

-- Organizing safe, fun, studentfocused parties - Offering fax, scan, and photocopying services - Supporting and approving all student clubs - Providing volunteer opportunities - Offering co-curricular opportunities and credit - Funding and co-funding scholarships - Organizing contests and giveaways - Hosting Orientation Week activities - Facilitating student advocacy - Offering student employment - Facilitating College committee representation - Supplying ATM service for student convenience - Facilitating discounts for students within the community - Coordination of the annual Awards of Excellence -Excellence in Teaching, Most Student Centred Staff, and Student Volunteer of the Year
+- Hosting the SAGPRC Used Book Sale each semester (in-person or on-line) - Offering support for student grievances - Coordinating the SAGPRC Health and Dental Insurance Plan for students and their families - Facilitating campus events such as "Take A Brain Break Week" - Supporting student governance through the Executive Council and Students' Council - Operating multi-purpose student spaces, Howlers Lounge in Grande Prairie and Notley Square in Fairview - Organizing safe, fun, studentfocused parties - Offering fax, scan, and photocopying services - Supporting and approving all student clubs - Providing volunteer opportunities - Offering co-curricular opportunities and credit

+- Funding and co-funding scholarships

+- Organizing contests and giveaways

+- Hosting Orientation Week activities

+- Facilitating student advocacy

+- Offering student employment

+- Facilitating College committee representation

+- Supplying ATM service for student convenience

+- Facilitating discounts for students within the community

+- Coordinating the annual student nominated Awards of Excellence -Excellence in Teaching, Most Student-Centered Staff, and Student Volunteer of the Year

-As a result of our student body being unique each year, SAGPRC consistently seeks student feedback and involvement to adapt and evolve our services and programs to meet student needs.
+SAGPRC consistently seeks student feedback and involvement to adapt and evolve our services and programs to meet student needs.
 Our office looks forward to each new semester and is here to support, listen to, and serve our members.